 "The collection contains over 500 items of popular sheet music all published during the years of World War II.
 In theme all relate specifically to the war or are of a general patriotic nature.
 The collection thus represents a very detailed overview of patriotic music during the second World War.
 The material bears upon the subjects of American popular music and society.
 It also possesses value for the study of history of the period."

-Each of the twenty-two students checked a page from the Sibley collection database against the holdings of 1940s 78 rpm recordings in the Belfer Audio Laboratory and Archive located at Syracuse University.
+Each of the twenty-two students checked a page from the Sibley collection database against the holdings of 1940s 78 rpm recordings in the Belfer Audio Archive located at Syracuse University.
 Twenty of the students identified songs they wanted to use for analysis from the Sibley lists.
-Two additional songs (not listed in the Sibley collection) were also located in the Belfer Audio Laboratory and Archive.
+Two additional songs (not listed in the Sibley collection) were also located in the Belfer Audio Archive.
 Individual cassettes were made of each song and distributed to the students for their analysis.
 What follows are brief clips from each of these songs and some of the comments made by the students.
 It is my hope that this site will spark the interest of others to examine the history and culture of World War II popular music and to suggest the richness of the Belfer Collections for faculty, students, and other researchers interested in exploring the primary sources of our musical heritage and history.

 Here you will find the songs organized by themes or topics.

 Some songs will be listed under more than one category.

 The label for each recording has been reproduced from the original.